anuragsingh922/anuragsingh922/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning App Development
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me instagram id @anuragsingh922 and main anuragjadu922@gmail.com
+- 📫 How to reach me instagram id @anuragsingh922 and mail anuragjadu922@gmail.com

 <!---
 anuragsingh922/anuragsingh922 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.